 We would strongly recommend getting a quote before even ordering.
 For some the insurance is very reasonable, for others it's a non-starter.
 It's pretty obvious that if you're young, live in a dubious postcode/zip area and are buying the fastest, most expensive car, it's not going to be cheap, but we've also heard of "normal" people getting priced out the market.
 These cars are often expensive to repair, have been known to be the target of theft and this all adds to the premium.

-Its worth taking a look at the user manual or guide and if this can't be found on the Tesla website, we include copies on our web site for the Model S, Model X and Model 3.
+It's worth taking a look at the user manual or guide and if this can't be found on the Tesla website, we include copies on our website for all the models.
 Tesla also have a number of video guides on their web site which can be watched.

 And of course, make provision to pay for the car as necessary!